phultquist/adversarial-synthesis/README.md

 # Adversarial synthesis on InceptionV3 in PyTorch

-This repo is an implementation of [Anish Athalye's blog post](https://anishathalye.com/synthesizing-adversarial-examples/) on adversarial examples for image classification examples in PyTorch.
+This repo is an implementation of [Anish Athalye's blog post](https://anishathalye.com/synthesizing-adversarial-examples/) on adversarial examples for image classification in PyTorch.

 Given a source image classified as a **tabby cat**: